 \section{Abstract}

-We develop a new method for building forcing iterations with ``symmetric systems of structures'' as side conditions.
-Using our me\-thod we prove that the forcing axiom for the class of all the \emph{finitely proper} posets of size $\o_1$ is compatible with $2^{\aleph_{0}}> \aleph_2$.
-In particular, this answers a question of Justin Moore by showing that $\mho$ does not follow from this arithmetical assumption.
+We develop a new method for building forcing iterations with symmetric systems of structures as side conditions.
+Using this me\-thod we prove that the forcing axiom for the class of all \emph{finitely proper} posets of size $\al_1$ is compatible with $2^{\aleph_{0}}> \aleph_2$.
+In particular, this answers a question of Moore by showing that $\mho$ does not follow from this arithmetical assumption.